NonVideri/NonVideri.github.io/README.md

 - Uses the traditional moves plus the "move value" system.
 - Has an option of playing either with another player or with a bot.

+### CCC
+- A simple function returning correct media types depending on the resource requested.

 ### Algorithms and Data Structures
 - Contains various algorithms and data structures written in Javascript for training purposes.